 - Black Star and Tsubaki take this a step further by sharing the same bedroom, and one may or may not count them as romantic interest to each other.

-- In Not! we finally see that a lot of the students live in separate boys and girls dorms.
+- In Soul Eater Not! we finally see that a lot of the students live in separate boys and girls dorms.
 A male student says that getting a female partner will get them out of boys' dorm, suggesting that students with same-sexed partners are housed in dorms while opposite-sexed partners are not.

 - In Sekirei, Minato's had a few issues with this.
 He was kicked out of his old apartment because the landlord saw him and Musubi there and jumped to the conclusion in the trope description.
 Later, at his new place of living, after gathering four Sekirei of his own, he sleeps in the same room as all of them (same bed, too).
 So everyone gets shuffled off to different rooms in the Izumo mansion.

 - Saya and Haji spend a year's worth of time cohabitating away from the rest of the Blood+ cast, and no one bothers to bring up the first part of the equation.
 In all fairness, that's probably because everyone assumes that, if the two of them were going at it, they probably started a while ago.

-- Touma's living condition with Index in To Aru Majutsu no Index.
-She really has nowhere else to go, and Touma's too much of a Chaste Hero to even consider her something special (though Touma has, on numerous occasions, been quite aware of Index's presence, if you know what I mean).
+- Touma's living condition with Index in A Certain Magical Index.
+She really has nowhere else to go, and Touma's too much Oblivious to Love to even consider her something special (though Touma has, on numerous occasions, been quite aware of Index's presence, if you know what I mean).
 And after his memory loss, he doesn't even know why Index lives with him.
 That doesn't stop others from reading into things, though.
 In New Testament, Othinus moves in as well, but since she's been turned into a fairy and is only a couple of inches tall, there's not a whole lot that could go on between them.